 A: Never.Q: So how do you make money?

-A: Two ways.
-The first is from advertising.
-The second is from affiliate links.
-When you decide to buy a product that we've reviewed, click on the links which will take you directly to the retailer.
-The retailer will then direct a small portion of their proceeds to us.
-Doing this will help BabyGearLab continue in its mission to make the lives of parents and their babies easier in their first year of life.Q: How do you get the gear you review?
+A: The revenue to fund BabyGearLab comes from the support of readers like you.
+When you decide to buy a product that we've reviewed, click on the links which will take you directly to the retailer, such as Amazon.
+If our readers choose to make a purchase, the retailer will contribute a small portion of the sale to help support this site.
+If readers return their purchases because they are unhappy or feel the recommendation is bad, we make nothing.
+There is no incentive for us to pick inferior products; our focus is on helping you choose wisely, and purchase products which result in long-lasting satisfaction.
+Your support provides BabyGearLab with crucial funding to continue in our mission to make the lives of parents and their babies easier in their first year of life.Q: How do you get the gear you review?

 A: We do extensive research in each category as well as speak directly with parents.Q: How many products do you compare in a side-by-side review?